 Table of Contents

-Mr. Burnett has been a trial lawyer for almost 20 years.
+Mr. Burnett has been a trial lawyer for over 20 years.
 During his legal career, Mr. Burnett has strongly advocated for people who have suffered physical injury, abuse or neglect at the hands of others.
 Mr. Burnett represents the elderly, the infirm and the incapacitated who are at the mercy of nursing homes, assisted-living facilities or other long-term care facilities to receive their every need.
 Mr. Burnett speaks for individuals who are unable to speak for themselves and who would otherwise remain in silent suffering.

 Mr. Burnett is often contacted by family members, who have entrusted the care of their loved one to a nursing home, assisted-living facility or long-term care facility, but who have discovered that trust has been broken.
 Mr. Burnett understands the pain and suffering experienced by these family members— who have been betrayed by these facilities that promised to treat their loved one like their own family—and the horror when the family finds out that their loved one has been subject to physical neglect, torture and abuse.